beckitrue/devpod-neovim/README.md

 Then, I saw this [video](https://youtu.be/9YG6QlzuNwM?si=oyDiFDQBx5LgIX-F) on how to use the `devcontainer.json` spec with DevPod and realized that I could create a custom devpod using [Features](https://devpod.sh/docs/features) to install the packages.
-Features aren't available for all the packages that I wanted to use.
-That left me to install the remaining packages manually after logging into the devpod.
+Features aren't available for all the packages that I wanted to use and there are some other configuration settings that need to be done, so I wrote an [install.sh](https://github.com/beckitrue/dotfiles/blob/main/install.sh) script to make those changes.
+Now, everything I need to get `nvim` up and running is done when the devpod is created.

 There are some issues that surfaced here, such as using `apt install neovim` Feature installs an old version of neovim that doesn't work with my Lazy configuration.
 However, there is a Feature that uses the source